Kitware/VolView/backend-contract/README.md

 `validateAnnotationsFileSemantics` — every nonempty `labelName` must be declared in its own tool-kind label namespace, which JSON Schema cannot express either.
 Backend conformance tests must also assert that every payload under `fixtures/negative/` is rejected by the combined validation path.
+The one exception is `negative/wrong-length-color.json`, which only the strict known-intent union rejects: `result-intent.schema.json` is deliberately open, so it accepts the row and demotes it to an ordinary result carrying no state action.

 ## The neutral REST surface (OpenAPI)